- foot (n.)

 - foot (v.)

-- c.1400, "dance, move on foot," from foot (n.).
-To foot a bill is attested from 1848, from the process of tallying the expenses and writing the figure at the bottom ("foot") of the bill.
+- c.1400, "to dance," also "to move or travel on foot," from foot (n.).
+From mid-15c. as "make a footing or foundation."
+To foot a bill "pay the entirety of" is attested from 1848, from the process of tallying the expenses and writing the figure at the bottom ("foot") of the sheet; foot (v.) as "add up and set the sum at the foot of" is from late 15c. (compare footnote (n.)).
+The Old English verb gefotian meant "to hasten up."
+Related: Footed; footing.